Agony for Wall St. economists, investors as Fed meets

 For years global investors have relied on Wall Street analysts, many former Fed economists like Citi's Lee, for guidance on the U.S. central bank's thinking and intentions.

-Now even some former insiders complain they have trouble reading the central bank despite its repeated assurances that any move would be well signalled.
+Now even some former insiders complain they have trouble reading the central bank despite its repeated assurances that any move would be well signaled.

 Former advisor to Fed Chair Janet Yellen, Andrew Levin, has published a paper in which he said that the Fed's strategy "has become so opaque" that analysts can only guess what lies ahead - suggesting the heightened uncertainty is undermining the central bank's years-long transparency push.